 Place your multimeter in Volts DC mode.

-Disconnect the MAP sensor from its electrical connector.
+Disconnect the MAP sensor from its connector.

 Connect the black multimeter test lead directly on the battery's negative (-) terminal.

 Turn the Key to the ON position (but don't start the engine).